ILIAS-eLearning/ILIAS/docs/configuration/secure.md

 * do not consist of information that can easily be associated with the user

 You MAY generate a password by using the pwgen-command on your webserver's cli

-* -B: don't include ambiguous characters in the password;
+* `-B`: don't include ambiguous characters in the password;
-* -y: include at least one special symbol in the password ).
+* `-y`: include at least one special symbol in the password

 ```
     pwgen -By